Psychiatric Injury At Work & Workers’ Comp: What You Need To Know

 There is no simple test to prove or disprove what you are feeling.
 You must be diagnosed by a mental health professional who will ask you about your symptoms.
 Only then will it be determined if you meet the criteria for a specific diagnosis.

-This may seem overwhelming, but a Michigan work comp attorney can help you prove your psychiatric injury, and handle every step of the lawsuit for you.
+This may seem overwhelming, but an attorney can help you prove your injury and handle every step of the lawsuit for you.

-Q. What are common symptoms of psychiatric injury?
+Q. What are common symptoms of this type of injury?

 A. Every injury and every case is different.
-But in general, our clients who have psychiatric injury report that they have trouble with memory and concentration.
+But in general, our clients who have this type of injury report that they have trouble with memory and concentration.
 They feel down and lack any motivation to work.
 Some experience anger problems and cannot deal with co-workers or managers.
 Even the stress of showing up to work every day can take its toll on a person.

 It is not uncommon for our clients to refuse treatment for this type of medical condition.
 Usually it is their family or friends who insist that they get help.
 It has been our experience that the sooner an individual seeks help, the quicker they get better and can return to work.

-Q. Can psychiatric injury result from physical injury?
+Q. Can psychiatric injury at work result from physical injury?

 A. Yes.
-It is important to recognize that some psychiatric problems also arise from physical injuries.
+It is important to recognize that some emotional and mental issues also arise from physical injuries.
 This typically occurs after an amputation or other serious injury.
 Depression and post-traumatic stress disorder (PTSD) would be covered under these circumstances.

 Call (855) 221-2667 to speak with one of our work comp attorneys today.
 You can also fill out our free consultation form.
 The call and the advice is free.